 In this paper, I have argued that theories of cognitive representation have much to gain by paying more attention to the roles that computation can play in helping explain representation.
-More strongly, I have argued that the influential semantic view of the conceptual relations between representation and computation should be turned on its head, in light of recent developments in philosophical accounts of computation in physical systems: computation helps explain cognitive representation, rather than the other way around.
+More strongly, I have argued that the received view of the conceptual relation between representation and computation should be turned on its head: computation helps explain representation, rather than the other way around.
 I have shown that this strategy holds much promise if theories of representation rely on a robust, non-semantic, teleo-based theory of computation such as the teleomechanistic account.